-4. Exchange money at jewellery shops for a better rate, and withdraw money from Citi bank to avoid multiple transaction fees.
+4. Exchange money at jewelry shops for a better rate, and withdraw money from Citi bank to avoid multiple transaction fees.

 Most ATMs in the country accept Visa or Master Card.
-In all of the major airports there are money exchanges booths, however you can find a better exchange rate in the jewellery and gold shops in HCMC and Hanoi around the central part of town (in HCMC, they surround Ben Thanh market).
+In all of the major airports, there are money exchanges booths, however, you can find a better exchange rate in the jewelry and gold shops in HCMC and Hanoi around the central part of town (in HCMC, they surround Ben Thanh market).

-5. Your trip will be much easier if you master these useful phrases.
+5. Your trip will be much easier if you master these useful Vietnamese phrases.